How to apply for licences to handle controlled drugs as a company or individual traveller, including import and export procedures and fees.

 |Cultivate cannabis with a THC content not exceeding 0.2%||£580|

-Annual renewal of an existing controlled drug domestic licence of any type
+Renewal or replacement of an existing controlled drug domestic licence of any type

 |Visit is required/not required||Licence renewal fee|